fornav/ForNav.Guide/docs/AboutForNAV.md

 Partners have found that this whole operation can be done in less than a minute.
 Even for complex reports.

 All it requires is the same data (table) structure, upgraded business logic (something you would do anyway for an upgrade project), and the same language version.

-## Reports ForNAV Designer

-Our Reports ForNAV Designer is an easy-to-use tool for creating and modifying reports for Microsoft Dynamics NAV.

-If you are familiar with the C/SIDE reporting tool, you can start working with the Reports ForNAV Designer instantly.
-We provide an enhanced user experience, with a helpful visual environment and easy drag-and-drop functionality.

-As well as supporting everything you are familiar with from C/SIDE – such as headers, footers, transport of subtotals, group totals, special forms like package slips, invoices with payment information, and payment slips – the features in the Reports ForNAV Designer also include:

-- Editing the dataset, including columns – you can do this in the ForNAV Designer or in C/SIDE
-- Easily creating new reports, including templates and other tools for enhancing productivity
-- Extended PDF support
-- Support for Microsoft Word, Excel, and XML output
-- Barcode/QR code, table and graphic controls
-- Support for JavaScript
-- Conversion and editing of RDLC reports
-- Preview with or without a request page, and with live data
-- Saving designs in custom layouts or report objects
-- And much more…

 You can download Reports ForNAV here.